 After all, a strong supply chain relies on the quality and cost-effectiveness of its sourcing and buying links.

 M.S. in Supply Chain Management

 The real key to understanding supply chain sourcing and buying is to learn from people doing it.
-When you enroll in the Supply Chain Management master’s program at Elmhurst College, you will join a cohort that meets on campus one evening a week with faculty members who are experts in their field.
+When you enroll in the Supply Chain Management master’s program at Elmhurst University, you will join a cohort that meets on campus one evening a week with faculty members who are experts in their field.
 You’ll increase your aptitude for today’s—and tomorrow’s—business environment by taking a deep dive into sourcing and purchasing, logistics, negotiation, strategic planning, IT, e-commerce and customer relations.

 In addition, you will make connections in the field and gain hands-on experience.
 You and your classmates will join a built-in network of Elmhurst alumni and professors who can connect you to employers in the Chicago area and across the United States.